JB060/hangman/README.md

 ## Features

 ### Welcome page
 - This is the first page you see when the app loads.
-On this page, the player is asked to input their name.
+On this page, it gives you a welcome message "Welcome to hangman" and asks the player to input their name.
   The player must enter a name for the game to proceed.
 <img src="/images/1.png" alt= "">